mxrch/thp_make-db-factory/README.md

-# The Hacking Project - Database of Blog
+# The Hacking Project - Database of factories

 ## :mag: The content